Animals and pets

 - Own or in charge of attacking dog $1320

 Yes.
-Council's animal refuge is located on privately owned land at 157 Cabbage Tree Road, Williamtown.
+Our animal refuge is located on privately owned land at 157 Cabbage Tree Road, Williamtown.
+Contact the refuge on 02 4965 0100.

 When animals — including dogs, cats and stock — are seized by Council and cannot be immediately reunited with their owners, they are taken to the refuge and looked after until an owner can be identified and contacted.
 Staff will endeavour to contact owners of identified and registered animals as soon as possible.